 The ISEER value determined using the above test method will be used by the Technical Review Committee during adjudication of the participating technologies.
 Further information on ISEER can be found here.

 How much time will be given to develop the prototype units?

-After the top 10 finalists are selected based on their detailed technical applications, each will be awarded interim prize money of up to US $200,000 to support the development of two prototypes.
+After the top 10 finalists are selected based on their detailed technical applications, each will be awarded interim prize money of up to US $200,000, disbursed in two tranches of US $100,000 equivalent each, to support the development of two prototypes.
 The two prototypes are required to be delivered to pre-specified locations in India by May 2020.